 Federal employees must meet the following conditions in order to be eligible for disability retirement:

-- If covered by FERS, you must apply for Social Security disability benefits.
+• If covered by FERS, you must apply for Social Security disability benefits.
 OPM must receive a receipt or notice of approval or disapproval of disability benefits from the Social Security Administration before any disability annuity benefits can be paid.
-If the application for Social Security disability benefits is withdrawn for any reason, OPM will dismiss the FERS disability retirement application upon notification by the SSA.
+If the application for Social Security disability benefits is withdrawn for any reason, The Office of Personnel Management will dismiss the FERS disability retirement application upon notification by the SSA.

 If Eligible for Optional Retirement—An individual who becomes eligible for disability retirement when already eligible for immediate optional retirement may choose the annuity that is more advantageous.

 Retiring under the disability provision in that situation generally will result in an earned rate annuity, which produces the same basic annuity as the immediate optional annuity, if refunded service is not involved.
-The exception is retiring under the FERS “MRA + 10” provision, which is reduced for age; see CSRS and FERS: Basic Annuity Computations in Section 4 of this chapter.
+The exception is retiring under the FERS “MRA + 10” (at least minimum retirement age, currently 56, with at least 10 years of service but fewer than 30) provision, which is reduced for age; see CSRS and FERS: Basic Annuity Computations in Section 4 of this chapter.

 There are several potential disadvantages to taking disability retirement over optional retirement in this situation: